supervisely/docs/enterprise/updating-the-license/README.md

 ### Updating the license using Supervisely interface

-Login to you instance as the *admin* user and open the menu in the top right corner.
+Login to your instance as the *admin* user and open the menu in the top right corner.
 Navigate to the "Licenses".

 ![Screenshot_licenses](https://user-images.githubusercontent.com/48245050/227457809-2074c69a-c4df-46a7-be5e-85e05909390d.png)